Jack D. Dunitz: Research

 Dunitz's main research direction involved the use of crystal structure analysis as tool for studying chemical problems.
 In his early pre-ETH period, his work included structure studies of cyclobutane, of ferrocene with the first description of its electronic structure in terms of orbital symmetry relationships.
-With Orgel he also explained distortions of certain spinel minerals from cubic symmetry in terms of the Jahn-Teller effect.
+With Leslie Orgel he also explained distortions of certain spinel minerals from cubic symmetry in terms of the Jahn-Teller effect.
 In his later research, at the ETH Zurich and after, Dunitz worked in several areas of structural chemistry, including the conformation and reactivity of medium-ring cycloalkanes and lactams, ion-specificity of natural and synthetic ionophores, chemical reaction paths (see Bürgi-Dunitz angle), aspects of hydrogen bonding, molecular motions in solids, phase transformations and solid-state chemical reactions, electron density distributions in crystals, polymorphism, and intermolecular interactions in condensed phases.
 A few other publications on mathematical or theoretical topics may be of interest.
 Dunitz was also known for Dunitz's Rule: "Almost every scientific publication can be improved by cutting out the first sentence".